 Regular exercise improves almost every aspect of life, including sleep.
 Activities can involve aerobics, resistance training, or both.
 However, per the sleep hygiene principles, intense exercise should not be performed in the evening.
-If you must exercise late in the day, keep it light and relaxing; otherwise you will trigger an adrenaline response, which greatly disturbs sleep.
+If you must exercise late in the day, keep it light and relaxing; otherwise you will trigger an adrenaline response, which greatly disturbs sleep (Ueshima).

 The key to incorporating exercise into your care is to select an activity you enjoy from the start.
 Exercise is a long-term commitment and it is important to have fun while you do it.
-It's easy to look at your exercise equipment at home and feel bad that you aren't using it more than you should; but those thoughts are counter-productive to your healing.
+It's easy to look at your exercise equipment at home and feel bad that you aren't using it more than you should, but those thoughts are counter-productive to your healing.
 That's why I strongly encourage my patients to exercise outside their homes.
 If you reframe exercise as a reward comprised of leaving the house and moving your body, you're more apt to keep it up.

-Remember, exercise should be fun.
-Invite a friend to join you, take a neighbor's dog for a walk, accompany a grandchild to the park, join a local team-all of these activities allow you to connect not only with your body, but also with your community.
-The experience of connection in itself promotes a feeling of safety and lowers Pro-I cytokines.
+Social engagement is important for mental and physical health.
+The experience of connection promotes a feeling of safety and lowers Pro-I cytokines (Danzer).
+Invite a friend to join you, take a neighbor's dog for a walk, accompany a grandchild to the park, join a local sports team - these kinds of activities allow you to connect not only with your body, but also with your community.